Have you also considered a home equity line of credit? Learn more about HELOCs and if one is right for you.

-A home equity loan might seem a quick-and-easy way to tap into your property’s value.
-But Ed Conarchy of Cherry Creek Mortgage in Gurnee, IL, says refinancing your entire mortgage is the wiser play.
+A home equity loan might seem a quick-and-easy way to tap into your property's value.
+But Ed Conarchy of Cherry Creek Mortgage in Gurnee, Illinois, says refinancing your entire mortgage is the wiser play.

 "Just redo your first mortgage," Conarchy says.
 "You'll get a little bit lower interest rate, and you'll get the cash, too."

 Home equity loans typically are a point above the Wall Street Journal prime rate (which stood at 3.5 percent for much of 2016), so the 4.5 percent you'd pay on a home equity loan is about a point higher than the typical 30-year mortgage rate as of early August.
 What's more, home equity rates are variable, meaning they can go up.

 Myth: A home equity line of credit is a reliable rainy-day fund.

 Home equity lines of credit can be yanked away at any moment.
 Unlike a mortgage, which is there as long as you keep making the payments, home equity loans shift power to the lender.